-The Kliakhandler Conference is an annual event, held on the campus of Michigan Technological University in Houghton, MI, funded by a generous gift from Igor Kliakhandler.
+The Kliakhandler Conference is an annual event, held on the campus of Michigan Technological University in Houghton, MI, funded by a generous gift from Igor Kliakhandler, with additional support from the National Science Foundation.
 Kliakhandler, a former Michigan Tech mathematics faculty member, established the eponymous fellowship to stimulate research activity in the Department of Mathematical Sciences.
 A portion of the funding will be used to hold a conference or workshop each year.
 Each year, a theme is selected for the annual conference.
 This year the theme is graph decompositions and their applications.

 Partial travel support is available for graduate students and non-tenured faculty.
 Please refer to the conference registration form for information on how to request travel support.